dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 )
 ```

-Lastly, and the point of the whole first-class modules feature, is the
+Lastly, and central to the whole first-class modules feature, is the
 `module.instantiate` instruction:
 * `module.instantiate : [(ref (module M)) Tᵢⁿ] -> [(ref (instance I))]`
   * iff `M` has `n` imports matching the operand types `Tᵢ` and exports matching `I`

-Similar to direct function calls, a "direct" form of instantiate would replace the
+Similar to direct function calls, there is a "direct" form of
-first-class module reference with a module index:
+`module.instantiate` that replaces the first module reference operand with a
+static module index:
 * `module.instantiate $m : [Tᵢⁿ] -> [(ref (instance I))]`
   * iff `$m : (module M)` in the module index space

-For example, we can import a module once and instantiate it with two different
+To see `module.instantiate` in action, this example imports a module once and
-imported functions:
+instantiates it with two different imported functions:
 ```wasm
 (module
   (import "m" (module $m